Learn About Utilization Management

-A provider can submit preauthorization requests to health insurance plans via phone, fax, or a self-service Community.
+A provider can submit preauthorization requests to health insurance plans via phone, fax, or a self-service site.
 The requests are routed to a UM clinician at the payer organization, who has, on one screen, all the information needed to determine medical necessity.
 After marking the request denied or approved, the clinician can escalate the request to a UM medical director who decides whether it’s an airball or a slam dunk.
 This passing strategy makes for an efficient decision-making system with different eyes looking at different aspects of the request.

 Let’s take the case of Charles Green.
 His primary care doctor diagnoses his lower back pain and recommends him to physical therapist Carol Petersen.
 Carol examines Charles and sets up a series of physical therapy sessions to help his lower back pain.
 After Charles finishes the series, Carol requests an extension of 10 more sessions.